Rock2638/CryptoClustering/README.md

  - The elbow method is used on the PCA data and the best value for  `k`  is found.

  - The Cryptocurrencies are clustered with K-means using the PCA Data

+ - ####IMPORTANT: hvplots do not appear in github as confirmed by our tutor.
+Images of the outputs as seen when run locally have been included with the code as markdown.

 #### Visualise and Compare the Results